 People come to yoga from all different backgrounds.
-Whether you are drawn to it by a search for self-transformation, inner peace, physical fitness, healthier lifestyle, mental focus or stress relief, Mysore style Astanga yoga offers a systematic and logical method of practice that grows with you.
+Whether you are drawn to it by a search for inner peace, self-transformation, physical fitness, healthier lifestyle, mental focus or stress relief, Mysore style Astanga yoga offers a down-to-earth method that grows with you.
 You might also find that the practice helps you on all of those levels.
 This is because yoga is a holistic approach treating the body and mind intertwined.